suryansh314/realTimeUserEvents/README.md

    brew services start cassandra
    ```

-   **Manual Installation**:
-   - Start Cassandra using the appropriate command for your installation.

 2. Launch the Kafka broker with the specified bootstrap servers and make sure the `app_events` topic exists.

    **Homebrew (macOS)**: